PlaidCloud/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 are stored and managed by the KMS plugin independently.
 The KMS plugin can encode the ciphertext with additional metadata that may be required before sending it to the KMS for decryption.

 ### Deploying the KMS plugin
-Ensure that the KMS plugin runs on the same host(s) as the Kubernetes master(s).
+Ensure that the KMS plugin runs on the same host(s) as the PlaidCloud master(s).

 ## Encrypting your data with the KMS provider
 To encrypt the data: